Timeline of NBDA History and Milestones

 Executive Board 2011-2013 Term:

-The 4th Biennial Regional Conferences was be held at the following regions and cities:
+The 4th Biennial Regional Conferences were held at the following regions and cities:

-The NBDA 30th Anniversary Celebration Gala will be held at Baltimore, MD on November 10, 2012.
+The NBDA 30th Anniversary Celebration Gala "Celebrating A Legacy: NBDA's 30 Years of Advocacy" was held at Baltimore, MD on November 10, 2012.

-The 26th National Conference, “Aiming for Greater Excellence!”, will be held in New Orleans, LA.
+The 26th National Conference, “Aiming for Greater Excellence!”, was held in New Orleans, LA.
 Conference Chair: Tim Albert.
+Conference Highlights & Photos.

-The 5th Biennial Regional Conferences will be held at the following regions and cities:
+The 5th Biennial Regional Conferences were held at the following regions and cities:

-Note: For corrections or additions to the History of NBDA, please contact NBDA President at firstname.lastname@example.org.
+Note: For corrections or additions to the History of NBDA, please contact NBDA at firstname.lastname@example.org.